 Ayr's subsidiary CSAC Ohio, LLC (CSAC) maintains an active processing license with the Ohio Department of Commerce to process medical marijuana.
 To be considered for approval of a processing license, the applicant must complete all mandated requirements under Chapter 3796 of the Ohio Revised Code and the Ohio Administrative Code.
 To obtain a Certificate of Operation for a processing facility, the prospective licensee must be capable of operating in accordance with Chapter 3796 of the Ohio Revised Code and the Ohio Administrative Code.
 Following issuance of a Certificate of Operation, the processing facility will be authorized to manufacture and produce medical cannabis products.
-Certificates of Operation for a processing licensee must be renewed annually.
+Certificates of Operation for a processing license must be renewed annually.
 A Certificate of Operation will expire annually on the date it was issued.
-A processor licensee must application with the Ohio Department of Commerce at least 30 days prior to the expiration date of the Certificate of Operation.
-If a licensee's renewal application is not filed prior to the expiration date of the Certificate of Operation will be suspended for a maximum of thirty (30) days, at which point it will be deemed expired if the processor has not successfully renewed including the payment of all applicable fees.
-Ayr's subsidiary owns Greenlight Management, LLC (Greenlight) which will be the management company for the Parma Wellness Center's Level I cultivation facility once it is operational in 2022.
-A license is not required for Greenlight.
+A processor licensee must submit its renewal application with the Ohio Department of Commerce at least 30 days prior to the expiration date of the Certificate of Operation.
+If a licensee's renewal application is not filed prior to the expiration date of the Certificate of a maximum of thirty (30) days, at which point it will be deemed expired if the processor has not successfully renewed including the payment of all applicable fees.
+Ayr's subsidiary owns 100% of Greenlight Management, LLC (Greenlight) which is the sole management company for the Parma Wellness Center ("PWC").
+PWC's Level I cultivation facility is operational as of October 5, 2022 and is currently authorized to cultivate medical marijuana in up to 25,000 square feet of canopy space.
+PWC is eligible to apply to expand to 50,000 square feet of canopy space.